 Use of antibiotics (which may decrease lactobacilli)

-Alkaline vaginal pH due to menstrual blood, semen, or a decrease in lactobacilli
+Alkaline vaginal pH due to menstrual blood or semen

 An intravaginal foreign body (eg, a forgotten tampon or vaginal pessary)